tishenme/azure_ai_funcation_app_demo/README.md

 This functionality is implemented in the [SignatureDetector](utils/signature_detector.py) class and integrated into the document processing pipeline.

+## Authentication

+The system supports both API key and managed identity authentication for Azure services:

+### API Key Authentication (Development)

+For local development, you can use API key authentication by setting the following environment variables:

+- `AZURE_DOCUMENT_INTELLIGENCE_ENDPOINT`
+- `AZURE_DOCUMENT_INTELLIGENCE_KEY`
+- `AZURE_OPENAI_ENDPOINT`
+- `AZURE_OPENAI_KEY`
+- `AZURE_STORAGE_CONNECTION_STRING`

+### Managed Identity Authentication (Production)

+For production deployments on Azure (such as Azure Functions), it's recommended to use managed identities for enhanced security:

+1. Set `AZURE_USE_MANAGED_IDENTITY=true`
+2. For Azure Storage, also set `AZURE_STORAGE_ACCOUNT_URL`
+3. Ensure your Azure Function has the appropriate role assignments:
+   - `Cognitive Services User` role for Azure Document Intelligence and Azure OpenAI
+   - `Storage Blob Data Contributor` role for Azure Storage

+When using managed identity, the system will automatically use the Function App's managed identity to authenticate with Azure services, eliminating the need to manage and store API keys.

 ## Logging

 The system uses [LogManager](utils/log_manager.py) for centralized logging with Azure Application Insights integration: